Pareto Adversarial Robustness: Balancing Spatial Robustness and Sensitivity-based Robustness: Pareto Adversarial Robustness

-Finally, we plot universal robustness scores and sacrificed clean accuracy of all methods across three datasets in Figure~\ref{figure_7front}, where multiple Pareto AT models~(red points) are trained under different $r$.
-The Pareto criterion exhibited in Figure~\ref{figure_7front} provides an optimality principle, by which Pareto Adversarial Training can achieve the best universal robustness compared with other methods, given a certain level of sacrificed clean accuracy we can tolerate.
-By adjusting expected universal robustness $r$ in Pareto Adversarial Training, we can develop the set of Pareto optimal solutions, i.e., the Pareto front.
-It manifests that all other methods are above our Pareto front, and thus they are less effective than our proposal.
+Finally, we plot the universal robustness scores and the sacrificed clean accuracy of all methods across three datasets in Figure~\ref{figure_7front}, where multiple Pareto AT models~(red points) are trained under different $r$.
+The Pareto criterion exhibited in Figure~\ref{figure_7front} provides an optimality principle, which enables Pareto Adversarial Training to achieve the best universal robustness among all the methods considered, given a certain tolerable level of sacrificed clean accuracy.
+By adjusting the expected universal robustness $r$ in Pareto Adversarial Training, we can develop the set of Pareto optimal solutions, i.e., the Pareto front.
+It shows that all other methods are above our Pareto front and are less effective than our proposal.

-Note that the perturbation strength adopted in Table~\ref{table_score} is mild, but we need to point out that \textit{the superiority of Pareto AT over Ave AT can be enlarged if the overfitting issue is severe}.
-We demonstrate this claim in Table~\ref{table_score2} where we apply a stronger PGD perturbation used in AT, and finally Ave AT overfits to sensitivity robustness more severely, achieving much less universal robustness and sacrificing more clean accuracy than Pareto AT.
-Pareto Adversarial Training can mitigate the overfitting issue regarding an overly strong perturbation in AT as Pareto AT can automatically adjust the weights $\alpha$ while training, which is the key advantage of Pareto AT over Ave AT.
-Overall, Pareto adversarial training perfectly balances mutual impacts of sensitivity-based and spatial robustness under Pareto criterion.
+\textbf{Overfitting Issue of Ave AT.} Note that although the perturbation strength adopted in Table~\ref{table_score} is mild, we need to point out that \textit{the superiority of Pareto AT over Ave AT can be higher if the overfitting issue is severe}.
+We demonstrate this claim in Table~\ref{table_score2}, where we apply a stronger PGD perturbation used in AT.
+Finally, we find that Ave AT overfits sensitivity robustness more severely, achieving much less universal robustness and sacrificing more clean accuracy than Pareto AT.
+Pareto Adversarial Training can mitigate the overfitting issue regarding an overly strong perturbation in AT because Pareto AT can automatically adjust the weights $\alpha$ while training, which is the key advantage of Pareto AT over Ave AT.

+\textbf{Sensitivity Analysis.} Comparing universal adversarial robustness between Table~\ref{table_score} and Table~\ref{table_score2}, it can be seen that Pareto AT achieves more consistent universal adversarial robustness.
+In addition to this sensitivity analysis in terms of perturbation sizes, we also investigate the variation of universal adversarial robustness by changing the expected adversarial robustness loss $r$.
+Results are provided in Table~\ref{table_score2}.
+It suggests that Pareto AT with a mild $r$ can achieve the best universal robustness score, while Pareto AT with an excessively large or small $r$ may not have sufficient universal robustness.
+Moreover, Pareto Front in Figure~\ref{figure_7front} also serves as the sensitivity analysis results in terms of different $r$.

+Overall, we conclude that Pareto adversarial training perfectly balances the mutual impacts of sensitivity-based robustness and spatial robustness under the Pareto criterion.